casimirsowinski/Embedded-ARM-Development-ECE371-372/README.md

 # Embedded-ARM-Development-ECE371-372

+For documentation and a full write-up, visit my site: www.casimirsowinski.wordpress.com

 This program takes a incoming information packet, checks the checksum, and transfers it if appropriate.

 It's basic operation is: